Gladibeth/sistemaurbis/wp-content/plugins/frontend-reset-password/readme.txt

 2. Enter New Password Form (Twenty Seventeen Theme)

 == Changelog ==

+= 1.2.1 - 8th November 2022 =
+* MOD: Updated branding to match WP Enhanced
+* MOD: Updated "tested up to" so its not out of date anymore

 = 1.2 - 13th July 2020 =
 * [New Feature] Setting to change the email subject.